 Director, SC Department of Natural Resources

-Alvin A. Taylor is Director of the South Carolina Department of Natural Resources (SCDNR).
-He serves as the chief administrator for natural resources in the State and is responsible for management and supervision of the agency's five line divisions: Office of Support Services; Land, Water & Conservation; Law Enforcement; Marine Resources; and Wildlife & Freshwater Fisheries, with a staff of over 900 people in numerous locations across South Carolina.
+Robert H. Boyles, Jr. is Director for South Carolina Department of Natural Resources (SCDNR).
+He serves as the chief administrator for natural resources in the State and is responsible for management and supervision of the agency's five-line divisions: Office of Support Services; Land, Water & Conservation; Law Enforcement; Marine Resources; and Wildlife & Freshwater Fisheries, with a staff of over 900 people in numerous locations across South Carolina.

 Since 2003, Robert served as SCDNR Deputy Director for Marine Resources.
 As Deputy Director, Robert supervised all aspects of the operations and management and overall policy coordination for the Marine Resources Division.
 In this role, Robert represented the State of South Carolina on a number of regional and national marine resources stewardship panels.
 Robert served on the South Atlantic Fishery Management Council from 2005 to 2012.
 Additionally, Robert served as a Commissioner on the Atlantic States Marine Fisheries Commission, including service as vice chair (2006-2009) and chair (2010-2011).

 Prior to joining the SCDNR, Robert worked as Assistant to the Director for Programs at the South Carolina Sea Grant Consortium, where he was responsible for managing Sea Grant-sponsored research efforts at the Consortium’s eight-member institutions.
 In 1993 Robert was a Dean John A. Knauss Sea Grant Marine Policy Fellow, where he worked for the NOAA Coastal Ocean Program.
 Prior to this experience, Robert worked on coastal environmental permitting and regulation issues as a Coastal Resources Specialist with the South Carolina Wildlife & Marine Resources Department.